 When we spoke to Ed Cowsar, Managing Principal of Marpaso Services, he spoke directly to the effects of cloud ERP solutions.
 He says, “Cloud architecture is new.
 Mostly it creates an ongoing stream of enhancements.”
 He states continuous updates can be good for companies since it reduces the steep learning curve between system versions.

 But there are also downsides.
 “Bad news is that you need to be staffed and plan for an ongoing stream of feature changes and enhancements… You must accommodate them because you cannot stay on an old release forever.”
 Basically, instead of one big change every few years, your company will have to adjust to many small changes over time.
 Staff members will have to be more open to change and businesses may need to invest more in training as well as vendor support.
+Gartner’s Debbie Wilson says businesses should focus efforts on finding external specialists as well as training talent within for about the next five years in order to overcome the demands of cloud ERP.
 While this might be a challenge for many companies today, Cowsar encourages them to welcome their circumstances.
 “Change management will become an agile corporate lifestyle; embrace it.”

 Cowsar mentioned one specific way in which change management owners will have to start adapting.
 He says, “Business intelligence begins the shift to AI [in the same way that] the database became the data warehouse and now the data lake.
 Your data model becomes actionable in itself and part of the living, breathing enterprise… If you define the outcomes you want from each operational activity, then each process and role in the organization can be made more agile, creating a faster cycle time for each process.”
 As an example of how to embrace change, he specifically recommends ERP users get all their data together and start an AI pilot project with a plan to go to production.

 ERP Vendors Offer More Personalized Solutions